FaazTechSolutions/ArcoDocs-Docusaurus/my-website/docs/IR-Visa/Block Visa Cancellation.md

 ### 1. Cancellation Approval

-  - User creates the cancellation request.
+  - User creates the Block Visa Cancellation Request.

-  - Sent for Finance Department confirmation.
+  - Sent to finance for confirmation and verification.

   - **Actions :**
     - **Finance Confirmation -** Moves to Finance Confirmation stage.